How to Tackle the Exam Period

 Organize your schedule to maximize the time of the day dedicated towards study.
 Remember to take breaks, this can help you work more productively.
 A technique many students find useful is to follow the Pomodoro Technique - take a break of five minutes after every twenty five minutes of study to freshen up your mind.
 It is wise to avoid screens for your short break, this can help you avoid headaches during longer study sessions.
 If you need help to plan your studies, take a look here.

 Remember that you are not the first one to go through exam stress.
 Your seniors have gone through this and you will too.
-Reach out to a mentor, or any experienced and trusted advisor.
-A mentor can be a senior, family members or even a mentor on demand.
+Reach out to a tutor, or any experienced and trusted advisor.
+A tutor can be a senior, family members or even a Tutor-on-Demand.
 Share any issues you might face during preparation, let it be an elusive concept or mental stress.

 Break your work into small achievable objectives and milestones.
 This gives you a clear idea of how to get through the workload.
 Professional project managers call this the WBS technique and use this to effectively complete extensive projects on time.
 Treat yourself when you reach a milestone, maybe a snack or an added break.
 This keeps the motivation up and removes the mind cluster, ultimately giving you a sense of confidence.
 You will find yourself avoiding procrastination and getting things done on time through this technique.